erikyao/erikyao.github.io/_posts/2016-06-14-digest-of-ggplot2.md

 ### 4.2 Creating a plot

-When we used `qplot()``, it did a lot of things for us: it created a plot object, added layers, and displayed the result, using many default values along the way.
+When we used `qplot()`, it did a lot of things for us: it created a plot object, added layers, and displayed the result, using many default values along the way.

-To create the plot object ourselves, we use `ggplot()``.
-This has two arguments: `data` and aesthetic `mapping`
+To create the plot object ourselves, we use `ggplot()`.
+It has two arguments: `data` and aesthetic `mapping`

 - These 2 arguments set up defaults for the plot and can be omitted if you specify data and aesthetics when adding layers later.